 So what is a good pair of binoculars?

-We have seen that the performance of an optical device depends on many factors and properties.
-Manufacturers of really good binoculars have to take all of this into account.
+We have seen that the performance of an optical device depends on a variety of features.
+Manufacturers need to address all of these in really good binoculars.

 Buying an instrument that combines high-quality materials with the best workmanship is not cheap.
-But binoculars that cost less than $ 1,000 can do well too.
-Provided that you pay attention to the essential features.
+But binoculars that cost less than $ 1,000 can also do well.
+Provided you pay attention to the essential features.

-• The quality of the optical glass and its coatings must be considered first if your priority is high transmission, color fidelity, image contrast, and sharpness.
+- The quality of the optical glass and its coatings must be considered first if your priority is a high transmission, color fidelity, image contrast, and sharpness.